Air Embolism: Symptoms, Causes, and Treatments

 - Specific Surgeries: Procedures involving the head, neck, and heart have a higher incidence of air embolism.

-- Inadequate Training: Healthcare professionals lacking experience or training in certain medical procedures may inadvertently cause air embolism.
+- Inadequate Training: Healthcare professionals who don't have enough experience or proper training in some medical procedures may accidentally cause air embolism, you see.

 - Diving Practices: Divers who ascend too quickly or neglect safety protocols are at risk for air embolism.